 Remote Work and the Evolving Workplace

-The fall semester of 2021 will see a return to the vibrant residential campus community we knew before the pandemic.
-Many jobs will be conducted on campus to support UW–Madison’s missions of scholarship, teaching, and service.
+The University of Wisconsin–Madison is known for its vibrant residential campus community.
+Many jobs are conducted on campus to support UW–Madison’s missions of scholarship, teaching, and service.

 Additional Resources for the Remote Work Agreement